tv2regionerne/statamic-image-cropper/README.md

 Selecting a dimension will trigger the cropping overlay, and once you're happy with your crop you press `Save`:
 <img src="images/fieldtype-cropping.png" />

-In a template you can then use the crop as so;
+In a template you can then use the crop as so:
 ```antlers
 <img src="{{ glide:image :crop="crops:16_9:crop" }}" />
 ```